-TLC (The Learning Centre) operates a provision designed for young people who have experienced significant difficulties in mainstream school.
-At TLC, we recognise the importance of positive and effective behaviour management strategies in promoting young people's welfare, learning and enjoyment.
+TLC The Learning Centre operates a school designed for learners who have experienced significant difficulties in mainstream school.
+At TLC The Learning Centre we recognise the importance of positive and effective behaviour support strategies in promoting young learners welfare, learning, and enjoyment.
 We are committed to providing an environment where all people can feel safe, happy, accepted, and integrated.
-For this to happen, it is important that an orderly framework exists within which effective teaching and learning can take place.
+In order for this to happen, it is important that an orderly framework exists within which effective teaching and learning can take place.